Cookies notice applicable to the EU, Switzerland, and the UK

-The terms and conditions below provide you with additional information about the cookies that we may use and the potential uses of those cookies.
+This notice provides you with additional information about the cookies that we may use and the potential uses of those cookies.

 For further information about our cookies policies, you may also contact us at [email protected].

-If you do not wish to accept cookies in connection with your use of the Website, you must stop using the Website.
+If you do not wish to accept such cookies in connection with your use of the Website, please do not opt-in and do not use the Website.

 WHAT IS A COOKIE?

-First and third-party cookies: whether a cookie is ‘first’ or ‘third’ party refers to the domain placing the cookie.
-First-party cookies are those set by a website that is being visited by the user at the time (e.g., cookies placed by www.opex.com).
+First-party cookies: First-party cookies are those set by a website that is being visited by the user at the time (e.g., cookies placed by www.opex.com).

 Third-party cookies: are cookies that are set by a domain other than that of the website being visited by the user.
 If a user visits a website and another entity sets a cookie through that website, this would be a third-party cookie.

-Persistent cookies: these cookies remain on a user’s device for the period of time specified in the cookie.
+Persistent cookies: These cookies remain on a user’s device for the period of time specified in the cookie.
 They are activated each time that the user visits the website that created that particular cookie.

 HOW TO BLOCK COOKIES

-You may also opt-out of certain third-party cookies that we use for ‘targeting’ (as defined below under WHAT COOKIES DO WE USE AND WHY?) by visiting http://www.youronlinechoices.eu or www.aboutads.info Opting out of one or more ad networks only means that those particular members no longer will deliver targeted content or ads to you.
-It does not mean you will no longer receive any targeted content or ads on the Website or other third party websites.
-If your browser is configured to reject cookies when you visit one of the above referenced opt-out pages, and you later erase your cookies, use a different device or change Web browsers, your preference may no longer be active.
-Since all of these cookies are managed by third parties, you should refer to the third parties’ own website privacy notifications and policies for further information (also, see below for more information about the particular targeting cookies used on the Website).
+You may also opt-out of certain third-party cookies that we or our service providers use for ‘Targeting’ (as defined under the section below entitled “WHAT CATEGORIES OF COOKIES DO WE USE AND WHY?”) by visiting https://www.youronlinechoices.eu or www.aboutads.info Opting out of one or more ad networks only means that those particular service providers will no longer deliver targeted content or ads to you.
+It does not mean you will no longer receive any targeted content or ads on the Website or other third-party websites.
+If your browser is configured to reject cookies when you visit one of the above referenced opt-out pages, and you later erase your cookies, use a different device, or change Web browsers, your preference may no longer be active.
+Since all of these cookies are managed by third parties, you should refer to the third parties’ own website privacy notifications and policies for further information.

 CAN I WITHDRAW MY CONSENT?